 So What Can You Say Instead?

 ‘ I am so glad that you were open and honest about what you have been going through, that really means a lot that you have shared your story with me.
 I can imagine that having depression is not easy to deal with, but if you want someone to come with you when you are at the doctors or just need someone to chill with, I’m your pal’.
 Not only are you acknowledging and showing awareness of their depression but you have also put a feeler out as someone who will hold their hand if need be.
-Or sometimes I don’t want to think about what I am going through so sometimes just talking about s**t for ages is just what the doctor ordered.
+Or sometimes I don’t want to think about what I am going through so just talking about s**t for ages is exactly what the doctor ordered.

 Why Do You Need Medication?
 Stop Being An Attention Seeker